richgieg/flask-now/README.md

 ```

 ##Share Your App
-As soon as you've run the initialization steps above, you'll have a clean,
+As soon as you've run the steps in the "Initialize" section above, you'll have a clean,
 fully-functioning local git repository for your new app that you can share on GitHub.
 To do so, create a new repository in your GitHub account, then link your local
 repository to the GitHub repository.